Skip to content

 • Byte-perfect push. shed image push <local-tag> <remote-ref> produces a manifest at the destination whose digest matches the local manifest digest.

-• Layer sharing across variants. base, extensions, and full share base layers; pulling all three is barely more than pulling full.
+• Layer sharing across images.
+The base, extensions, and full images share base layers; pulling all three is barely more than pulling full.

 • Reachability-based GC.
 Prune walks from the live shed and snapshot set, so unreferenced layers go away even if they were once tagged.